ignaciolinari/beyond-the-cutoff/README.md

 Notes:
 - Uses `BAAI/bge-small-en-v1.5` for embeddings by default; adjust for quality/speed.
 - If a reranker is configured, top-k is reranked before prompting (with warnings logged when the reranker fails).
-- Answers are generated via the configured backend (default: Transformers with `HuggingFaceTB/SmolLM2-135M`).
+- Answers are generated via the configured backend (default: Ollama with `qwen2:0.5b-instruct-q4_0`).
 - API responses include a `citations` array with `{id, source_path, page, token_start, token_end, score, excerpt}`.
 - Responses also expose `citation_verification` metadata summarising which inline markers were found and their lexical overlap with retrieved context.